Whale & Marine Mammals Cruise

 Add some adrenaline to your guaranteed whale watching cruise!

 As soon as you arrive, be swept away on a small group whale watching excursion to the Point Adolphus area, which hosts one of Alaska’s largest resident whale populations.
 The 24-passenger vessel sits low in the water, putting you eye-to-eye with whales, sea lions, and harbor seals that make their home in these protected waters.
 Be sure to keep a look out for eagles that soar high above and brown bears along the coastline.
-We guarantee you will see at least one whale or you receive a $100 cash refund as you disembark.
+We guarantee you will see at least one whale or you receive a refund of the whale watching portion of your tour.

 Then, enjoy a scenic drive through Hoonah, the largest Tlingit village in the world, on your way 1550’ up the mountainside to begin your ZipRider adventure.
 Take in the spectacular views of Icy Strait and distant Glacier Bay before flying back to sea level over the rainforest below at speeds exceeding 60 mph.
 Up to six people can descend simultaneously, making this a great group activity!
 This amazing, adrenaline-fueled zip-ride ends with a gentle touchdown on the beach at the water's edge at Icy Strait Point.